mannylee/aws-health-events-analyzer-v2-sg/README.md

   - Verify your AWS Health API access and check the EventCategories filter
   - **Important**: AWS Health API requires Business or Enterprise Support plan
   - Basic and Developer support plans do not have access to AWS Health API
+  - **Note**: The solution only processes open and upcoming events (closed/resolved events are excluded for better focus on actionable items)
 - **No organization events**: Ensure AWS Health organizational view is enabled in your AWS Organizations management account
 - **S3 upload failures**:
   - If using external S3 bucket: Check if the S3BucketName parameter is correctly specified and the bucket exists